Netflix Beats Expectations On Profit And Subscribers - UrduPoint

 Netflix Beats Expectations On Profit And Subscribers

-"With more than two people per household on average, we have an audience of over half a billion people," Netflix said in a letter to investors.

-"No entertainment company has ever programmed at this scale and with this ambition before."
+"Netflix continues to lay the smackdown on its competition," said Emarketer senior analyst Ross Benes.

+"This signals that password sharing was even more common than previously thought as Netflix keeps converting freeloader viewers into paid users."

-Netflix shares slipped more than 3 percent to $589.64 in after-market trades, apparently due to the company saying sales in the current quarter might be less than market expectations.
+Company shares slipped more than 4 percent to $581 in after-market trades, apparently due to the company saying sales in the current quarter might be less than market expectations.

-Netflix took in $1 billion more in profit in the quarter than it did in the same period a year earlier, according to earnings figures.

-Reported revenue in the recently-ended quarter was $9.4 billion compared with $8.2 billion in the same period last year.

-Netflix shares have climbed since the start of this year as subscriber numbers have grown amid a crackdown on password sharing.
+Netflix shares have climbed since the start of this year, but investors seemed wary of the company's ability to keep pumping up revenue and develop its nascent ad-supported tier into a meaningful money-maker.

-In a separate bid for revenue, Netflix launched an ad-subsidized offering around the same time as the crackdown on sharing passwords outside of homes.
+The company launched an ad-subsidized offering last year around the same time as the crackdown on sharing passwords outside of homes.

+Netflix is still in early days of building its ad business, and it remains a work in progress, according to co-chief executive Greg Peters.

-Netflix unveiled a sprawling tv and film lineup early this year as it bet that must-see content would keep viewers paying for the streaming service.
+Netflix unveiled a sprawling tv and film lineup for 2024 as it bet that must-see content would keep viewers paying for the streaming service.

 In March, Netflix released keenly-anticipated "3 Body Problem."